 The 26 Feb 2001 I tried to capture all the geostationary satellites above the sky of Gnosca.
 The image was done with the Baker-Schmidt camera.

-The WMAP satellite (Wilkinson Microwave Anisotropy Probe) lies in the lagrangian L2 point of the Sun-Earth system, just in the opposite direction of the sun.
-I imaged the satellite the 26 Oct 2006 on a time interval of 2.2 h.
-The image is here.
+The WMAP satellite lies in the Lagrangian point L2 of the Sun-Earth system, just the opposite direction of the Sun.